ViniciusCRQ/Cpp/README.md

 # Exercises C++
  Here I uploaded my C++'s exercises.
 There are 20 exercises about math functions in the C++ language!
  Sorry about my english!
-I'm still learning the language and i'm tryng to type everything without searching  =) .
+I'm still learning the language and i'm tryng to type everything without searching.

- All of my codes were written in Portuguese-BR because i created my GitHub after I wrote them.
+ All of the comments in the codes were written in Portuguese-BR because I created my GitHub after I wrote them.